Deepcoders30/DeepAI-SaaS-Platform/README.md

 - Indication of page loading status
 - Stripe-based monthly subscription system
 - Inclusion of a free tier with API usage restrictions

+## Getting Started

+Instructions on setting up your project locally.
+To get a local copy up and running, follow these steps

 ### Prerequisites